zhaowenlan1779/threeSD/README.md

 First of all, of course, you should download a [release](https://github.com/zhaowenlan1779/threeSD/releases) of threeSD and extract it somewhere.

-If you are wishing to use threeSD with a portable install of Citra (i.e. that has a `user` folder), you can just copy the `threeSD.exe` there and it will automatically detect.
-Alternatively, click `Customize...` in the main dialog and change the `Citra User Path` field.
+If you are wishing to use threeSD with a portable install of Citra (i.e. that has a `user` folder), click `Customize...` in the main dialog and change the `Citra User Path` field.

 ### What you'll need